1903ecb/obsidian-repository/docs/index.md

 I am  aware that I do not have 15 sources for this memex.
 However, I have added 5 new sources ( [[Ether Or, exurb1a video]] , [[Dark Territory review]] , [[How a simple ‘hello’ became the first message sent via the Internet]] , [[How the space race built today's technology]] , [[Enigma Machine, Numberphile]] ) since the last memex.

 ---
+What I have added since Memex 3:

+Basically all that I added was my final journey docs which you can see are located on the side.

+---
 Here is the final graph view of my memex: